-This code is intended to enable individuals or organisations to disclose information about malpractice internally and to provide them with protection from subsequent victimisation, discrimination or disadvantage.
+This policy is intended to enable individuals or organisations to disclose information about malpractice internally and to provide them with protection from subsequent victimisation, discrimination or disadvantage.

 This will assist in detecting and deterring malpractice and, by demonstrating our accountability, maintain public confidence and a good reputation.